SnigdhaPSharma/airbnb-new-york/README.md

 Inside Airbnb is a mission driven project that provides data and advocacy about Airbnb's impact on residential communities.
 The project focuses on analysing the publicly available Airbnb data of New York.
 Python libraries have been used to draw insights and perform exploratory analysis, linear regression, cluster analysis and spatial analysis of the dataset.

 ## Data
-Quarterly data for the last year for New York available for free download on Inside Airbnb http://insideairbnb.com/get-the-data.
+Yearly data for the last year for New York available for free download on Inside Airbnb http://insideairbnb.com/get-the-data.

 ## Key Questions and Objectives
 •	What can be learnt about different hosts and areas?